VigneshVSV/hololinked/README.md

 can instantiate properties, actions and events which become visible to a client in this segragated manner.
 For example, consider an optical spectrometer, the following code is possible:

-> This is a fairly mid-level intro, if you are beginner, for another variant check [How-To](https://hololinked.readthedocs.io/en/latest/howto/index.html)
+> This is a fairly mid-level intro focussed on HTTP.
+If you are beginner or looking for ZMQ, for another variant check [How-To](https://hololinked.readthedocs.io/en/latest/howto/index.html)

 #### Import Statements